5random/cvd/README.md

 be accessed at ``/video_feed/{cid}`` where ``cid`` is the controller ID used on the dashboard.

+Toggling the camera view in the dashboard only enables or disables streaming of the MJPEG feed.
+The capture process continues in the background so motion detection remains active even when no video is displayed.

 ### Dashboard visibility

 Sensors and controllers defined in the configuration will only appear on the